 Still, even though inclusion and teamwork are key to a successful strategy, McKenzie reiterates that implementation planning won’t work if too many people are involved.
 “Implementation planning often gets derailed due to the input from various people that are not involved in the project,” he says.
 “There needs to be a clear line between the implementation team who is responsible for the execution and final project completion and the customers, internal or external, who are the recipients of the project.
 The customers can outline their requirements, but the implementation, tasks, and deliverables should be guided by the implementation team,” he concludes.

 Adler explains that another common mistake is taking on too much at once.
 “It takes a lot of work to get something significantly new implemented,” she notes.
 “For this reason, the fewer initiatives the business takes on simultaneously, the greater the chances of success.
 Each initiative will take its team members away from their 'normal' work to some degree, and the business needs to be able to support this.
 If there are six things the business wants to implement, it is better to take on one or two at a time than to try to tackle all six at once,” she points out.

 Tools for Successful Implementation Planning

-While the implementation plan itself can be a relatively low-tech document, software tools can help you track and manage your progress.
-In this section, we’ll discuss some popular tools for implementation planning and their benefits.
+While the implementation plan itself is a relatively low-tech document, software tools can help you track and manage your progress.
+From Gantt charts to advancements in information and communication technology, you’ll find popular implementation planning tools and their benefits below.